Knowledge BaseHow to improve your business model using canvas insights

 • "Our main channel is word of mouth."
 How many new customers came that way last month?

-Sometimes the biggest improvements are not about refining the current model.
-They come from experimenting with a different one entirely.
-Questions to explore:
+Sometimes the biggest improvements come from experimenting with a different model entirely:

 • Could you shift from one-time sales to a subscription?

-• Could you serve an adjacent customer segment with minimal extra cost?
+• Could you serve an adjacent segment with minimal extra cost?

-• Could a partner take over a key activity, reducing your cost structure?
+• Could a partner take over a key activity and reduce your cost structure?

 Your business model is not fixed.
-Markets change, competitors emerge and customer needs evolve.
 Review your canvas at least once a year, or after any significant shift in your business environment.

-Teams that treat the BMC as a living document consistently make better strategic decisions.
+Teams that do this consistently make better strategic decisions.
 We have seen it firsthand.

 Now put it into practice.